What is a Dart in Sewing?

 - Directional darts – Some darts like shoulder or neckline darts may need to be folded in a specific direction to the garment’s design.

 - Dart depth, width, and placement – These types may vary depending on the garment’s design, fit, and the individual body shape.
+For example, a bust dart usually points towards the apex, i.e, the fullest part of the bust, and is pressed downwards for smoother finishes.

 Conclusion